ericwbailey/ericwbailey.website/source/published/i-love-my-slightly-smart-tiny-tv.md

 Each video file corresponds to a “channel” on the TV.
 Channel order is assigned via alphanumeric sorting of the video’s filename, combined with a preference toggle.
 This means you could manually curate an order by using something like a numbered prefix.

-You could also be like me and give yourself the grace of chucking them on in whatever order they land on and not think twice about.
+You could also be like me and give yourself the grace of chucking them on in whatever order they land on and not think twice about it.
 This act has felt freeing, given how much I have to methodically curate so many of my other aspects of my digital life.

-There is also [a companion web experience](https://tinytv.us/Settings/) that uses [the Web USB API](https://developer.mozilla.org/en-US/docs/Web/API/USB) to write to the device to set preferences:
+There is also [a companion web experience](https://tinytv.us/Settings/) that uses [the Web USB API](https://developer.mozilla.org/en-US/docs/Web/API/USB) to write to the device and set preferences:

 <img
   alt="A list of preferences titled, 'TV Settings'.
 The instructions read, 'Change settings on TinyTV 2, Mini, or DIY Kit.
 The preferences each have an on or off radio switch, except for the volume setting, which is a range slider set to its max value of 6.
 The settings are loop video, live video, alphabatize playback, static effect, show channel number, show volume, and random start time.
 I have configured my TinyTV to not loop video or show live video, to sort alphabetically and change channels with a static effect, starting at a random start time.
 The channel number and volume are also set to display.
 Following the preferences are two buttons, one labeled, 'Format TV' and the other labeled, 'Disconnect'." loading="lazy" src="{{ '/img/posts/i-love-my-slightly-smart-tiny-tv/settings.png' | url }}" />

-All this site does is have a slightly more user friendly way to modify a plaintext configuration file stored on the drive’s root.
-In addition, the preference option names are actually human-readable.
+All this site does is have a slightly more easy way to modify a plaintext configuration file stored on the drive’s root.
+In addition, the preference option names are actually human-readable:

-I have my TV set to jump to a random point in the video when the channel is changed, then change to the next channel in sequence when the current video is done:

 ```
 loopVideo=false